vendasta/api-gateway-docs/docs/3.-Guides/CRM/Accounts.md

 ### Creating a Business Location

-To create a new Business Location make the following call
+To create a new Business Location make the following call, replacing values as appropriate.

 ```json http
 {